Subdivisions of Jharkhand

-Subdivision is an administrative unit below district level and above the block or Tehsil level in the state Jharkhand of India.
-Presently there are 43 subdivisions in 24 districts of Jharkhand.
-Subdivisions are a group of blocks and it is administered by Sub-divisional Officer (SDO) also called as Sub-divisional Magistrate (SDM).
+Subdivision is an administrative unit below district level and above the block or Tehsil level in the Indian state of Jharkhand.
+Presently there are 45 subdivisions in 24 districts of Jharkhand.
+Subdivisions are a group of blocks and it is administered by Sub-divisional Officer (SDO) also called as Sub-divisional Magistrate (SDM) who performs functions similar to those of the District Magistrate (DM) at the subdivision level.

+In Jharkhand, SDMs are officers of either the Indian Administrative Service (IAS) or the Jharkhand Administrative Service (JAS), with the majority belonging to the IAS.
+Similarly, law and order situation in a subdivision is overseen by a Sub-divisional Police Officer (SDPO), who generally holds the rank of Deputy Superintendent of Police (Dy.SP).